SplitmediaLabsLimited/supermigration/readme.md

   type: 'bigquery',
   action: 'alter',
   source: {
-    // It's a query so that you can modify what you copy over
+    // It's a query so that you can modify what you copy over, like including limit, or just certain partitions
     query: 'SELECT * FROM `sml-bigquery.logs.App_Download`',
   },
   destination: {